NoobieDev12/PIVX/doc/step-by-step-tutorial-for-windows-self-compiling-process.md

 ```
 rm -rf PIVX

-ALSO, FROM Local Disk (C:) -> workspace -> Delete entire "PIVX" folder (if it is there: it is being created in step 8).
+ALSO, FROM Local Disk (C:) -> workspace -> Delete entire "PIVX" folder (it is there if you did `2) starting by opening pivx-qt.exe file` while you were compiling for the first time).

 GO BACK TO STEP 4.
 AND FOLLOW THE STEPS FROM THERE.